mrimann/validator/README.md

-# Validator for Flow Applications
+# Validator Helper Classes for Flow Applications
-This package provides some validators to be used in a Flow based project.
+This package provides some validators to be used in a [Flow](https://flow.neos.io/) based project.

 ## Included validators

 - Domain-Names

+## Usage
+to be written...

 ## Credits
 This package's code is heavily inspired by code I wrote years ago for the [Roketi Cluster Hosting Management](https://github.com/roketi) application.
 Thanks to open-source, this code can now live on - while Roketi in the planned form will probably never come to fly.